-The SQL review feature of Data Management (DMS) reviews SQL statements and provides optimization suggestions.
+The SQL review feature of Data Management (DMS) reviews the submitted SQL statements and provides optimization suggestions.
 You can use this feature to prevent SQL statements that do not use indexes or do not conform to database development standards.
 This reduces the risk of SQL injection attacks.

 CREATE TABLE `test_sql_review_table` ( `id` bigint(20) unsigned NOT NULL AUTO_INCREMENT, `gmt_create` datetime NOT NULL, `name` varchar(256) DEFAULT NULL ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;